keu/docs/astro/runtime-release-notes.md

 ### Airflow 2.5.1

-Astro Runtime 7.2.0 includes same-day support for Airflow 2.5.1.
+Astro Runtime 7.2.0 includes same-day support for Apache Airflow 2.5.1.
 Airflow 2.5.1 contains a number of bug fixes including:

 - Return list of tasks that will be queued ([28066](https://github.com/apache/airflow/pull/28066))
 - Fix masking of non-sensitive environment variables ([28802](https://github.com/apache/airflow/pull/28802))

 For a complete list of the changes, see the [Apache Airflow 2.5.1 release notes](https://airflow.apache.org/docs/apache-airflow/stable/release_notes.html#airflow-2-5-1-2023-01-20).

-### Astro Runtime now includes the Astro Python SDK
+### The Astro Python SDK is now included with Astro Runtime

-Astro Runtime now includes the Astro Python SDK by default.
-The Astro Python SDK is an open source tool and Python package for DAG development that is built and maintained by Astronomer.
-See the [Astro Python SDK ReadTheDocs](https://astro-sdk-python.readthedocs.io/en/stable/) and [The Astro Python SDK for ETL](https://docs.astronomer.io/learn/astro-python-sdk-etl) for more information.
+Astro Runtime now includes the Astro Python SDK, an open source tool and Python package (`astro-sdk-python`) for DAG development that is built and maintained by Astronomer.
+With Astro Runtime versions 7.2.0 and later, you don't have to add the Astro Python SDK to your Astro project to use it.

+To learn more about the Astro Python SDK, see [Astro Python SDK ReadTheDocs](https://astro-sdk-python.readthedocs.io/en/stable/) and [The Astro Python SDK Tutorial for ETL](https://docs.astronomer.io/learn/astro-python-sdk-etl).

 ### Early access Airflow bug fixes

-In anticipation of Kubernetes executor support on Astro, Astro Runtime includes the following bug fixes from Airflow 2.5.2:
+In anticipation of future support for the Kubernetes executor on Astro, Astro Runtime includes the following bug fixes from Airflow 2.5.2:

 - Be more selective when adopting pods with KubernetesExecutor ([28899](https://github.com/apache/airflow/pull/28899))
 - KubernetesExecutor sends state even when successful ([28871](https://github.com/apache/airflow/pull/28871))